oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/use-graph-for-rag/use_graph_for_rag.md

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+In this lab you will create a PL/SQL stored procedure to serve as a utility for prompting the LLM.
+You will also run the stored procedure using different parameters to show retrieval augmented generation with property graph data.

-Estimated Time: -- minutes
+Estimated Time: 30 -- minutes

-### About <Product/Technology> (Optional)
-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
-* Objective 1
-* Objective 2
-* Objective 3
+* Create PL/SQL Stored Procedure as prompting utility
+* Run PL/SQL Stored Procedure for RAG use-cases

-### Prerequisites (Optional)
+### Prerequisites

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is needed to complete the lab.
-Do NOT list each previous lab as a prerequisite.*

 This lab assumes you have:
 * An Oracle Cloud account
 * All previous labs successfully completed

-*This is the "fold" - below items are collapsed by default*

-## Task 1: Create Prompting Utility
+## Task 1: Create Prompting Utility Scripts